Antivirals – your questions answered

 Antivirals are medicines that help stop a virus infecting healthy cells or multiplying in the body.

-We now have antivirals that work against COVID-19.
-They work best when taken as soon as possible within 5 days from when your symptoms start.
+There are antivirals available that work against COVID-19 and they work best when taken as soon as possible.

 How do antivirals for COVID-19 work?